nualagr/dargan-health-foods/README.md

 - The **Edit Product Form** opens prepopulated with the information currently in the database.

-- Checkboxes next to the 'Current Image' thumbnail and each beneath each product 'Tag' allow the Superuser to select these items for deletion upon submission of the form.
+- Checkboxes, next to the 'Current Image' thumbnail and beneath each product 'Tag', allow the Superuser to select these items for deletion upon submission of the form.

 - Clicking the **'Edit Product' button** submits the